Skip to content

 Legal Paper Size: Dimensions, Uses, and How It Compares

-The name comes from its widespread use in the legal profession, where longer pages reduce the number of page breaks in contracts, affidavits, and court filings.
-But it’s not just for lawyers.
+The name comes from widespread use in U.S. law firms, where longer pages mean fewer page breaks in contracts, affidavits, and court filings.
+The format isn’t just for lawyers, though, and most modern printers and word processors handle it without any special setup.

-• Printing the same 12-page contract on legal paper reduced it to 9 pages in testing, which is why law firms and courts prefer this format for multi-page documents.
+• We tested the same 12-page contract on letter and legal stock; the legal version printed at 9 pages, which is why many law firms and state courts prefer the format.

-• The international A4 standard (210 x 297 mm) is neither the same size nor compatible with U.S. legal paper, and the two formats cannot scale between each other without reformatting.
+• The international A4 standard (210 x 297 mm) is neither the same size nor compatible with U.S. legal paper, and the two formats can’t scale between each other without reformatting.

-• Most U.S. inkjet and laser printers support legal paper in the main tray; in testing, an Epson EcoTank ET-2850 ran 50+ legal-size pages through the manual feed without a single jam.
+• Most U.S. inkjet and laser printers support legal paper in the main tray; on our Epson EcoTank ET-2850, the manual feed ran 50+ legal-size pages without a single jam.

-• In Microsoft Word, select legal size under Layout > Size > Legal (8.5” x 14”); in Google Docs, go to File > Page setup and choose Legal from the paper size dropdown.
+• In Microsoft Word, set the size at Layout > Size > Legal (8.5 x 14); in Google Docs, go to File > Page setup and pick Legal from the dropdown.

 The three most common paper sizes cause the most confusion.
-Here’s how they compare:
+Here’s how they line up:

 Paper SizeDimensions (inches)Dimensions (mm)Primary Use